-3.1 The table below provides details of the current housing list for Broadland District Council.
-As at 5th August 2020, there were an estimated total of 1399 households seeking an allocation of social housing.
-The average time spent on the list is approximately 9-12 months dependant on individual's circumstances and housing need.
+3.1 The table below provides details of the current housing list for South Norfolk Council.
+As of 11th September there were a total of 804 households seeking an allocation of social housing.
+The average time spent on the list is approximately 2-6 months dependent on individual's circumstances and housing need.

-Table 1: Households on Housing List
+Table 1: Households on South Norfolk Housing List